Goroka

 Coffee is a common cash crop in the area; smaller industries include trout farms, pigs, bee keeping and food gardens (broccoli, kau kau or sweet potato, carrots, ginger and peanuts are examples of produce that grow well here; nearby Bena Bena is known for its pineapples).
+Goroka is also widely known for its bilum market.

 Events

 In May, Goroka hosts the PNG Coffee Festival.
+The festival features coffee tastings, barista competitions, and cultural performances.

 The Goroka Show event takes place annually around the time of the country's Independence Day (September 16).
 It continues for two or three days.
-The Goroka Show is the oldest show in Papua New Guinea, over 50 years of "keeping the spirit alive".
+The Goroka Show began in 1957 and is the oldest show in Papua New Guinea.

 Climate

 Goroka has a subtropical highland climate (Cfb).
 Due to altitude Goroka features warm to very warm afternoons and cool to mild mornings year-round, with heavy rainfall most of the year and low rainfall from June to September.